Skip to content

 Tight budget

-Favor fair-grade refurbished on Back Market or Envie.
-Savings up to 50 per cent with warranty preserved.
-Used between individuals remains viable for small appliances.
+Favor fair-grade refurbished on specialized marketplaces.
+Savings reach 50 per cent with warranty preserved.
+Used between individuals remains viable for small, low-tech appliances.

 Average household

 Good-grade refurbished offers the best compromise.
-Sites like Back Market, Recommerce and Largo deliver reliable offers with 12 to 24 month warranties.
+Sites like Back Market, Recommerce and Largo deliver reliable offers with 12 to 24 month warranties and a return rate under 8 per cent in their annual reports.

 Demanding buyer

 New remains the logical choice for those who want the latest technology, maximum warranty and perfect aesthetics.
-Purchases at big-box stores (Darty, Boulanger) also offer financing options.
+Purchases at big-box stores (Darty, Boulanger) also offer financing options and local after-sales service.

 Steps to buy refurbished with confidence